auth0/docs/articles/user-profile/index.md

 One of the tokens that can be returned to an application is the Auth0 `id_token`.
 This is a [JSON Web Token](http://jwt.io), often abbreviated "JWT" and sometimes pronounced as “jot”.
 A JWT is an industry standard, URL-friendly, signed token useful for conveying information about users between web properties.
 The information in the JWT is in the form of "claims" and the specific claims included in the Auth0 `id_token` are governed by a parameter to the Auth0 endpoints which return the `id_token`.
 For further information on controlling the claims returned in a JWT see the [Scopes](#scopes) section below.

 There are three other types of tokens, namely an Auth0 access token, a 3rd party provider access token, and a refresh token.
-For more information on tokens and claims see: (**TODO**: Token ABCs doc - to be written)
+For more information on tokens and claims see: [Token Overview](tokens).

 ## Modification of User Profiles

 The information contained in a user profile and in an `id_token` can be modified in a number of ways, as described below.

 ### Scopes

-(**TODO:** Is this better on token writeup?)

 In the authentication calls for the Auth0 Lock or UI-less auth0.js library, there is an optional parameter that allows you to specify a scope which controls the user profile information (claims) included in the `id_token` (JWT).
 Examples of different scopes are discussed [here](/protocols).